 The internal auditor, Baker Tilly Consultancy (Singapore) Pte Ltd, has carried out internal audit according to standards set out by the Institute of Internal Auditors on the system of internal controls and reported the findings to the AC.
+They have also reviewed the ERM framework of the Company.
 The external auditor, PKF-CAP LLP, has also, in the course of their statutory audit, gained an understanding of the key internal accounting controls assessed to be relevant to the statutory audit.
 In this respect, the AC has reviewed the findings of both the internal and external auditors and will ensure that the Company follows up on the auditors' recommendations raised during the audits.